Undercoverdog/financial_tools/README.md

 ### If you want to contribute read this before
+- Feel free to do any (useful) changes you want, including adding scripts in other languages etc.
 - Dont create pull requests to main
 - Push stable changes to testing
 - Push mostly stable changes with minor bugs to dev